- 1 By using the following criteria, we can examine the animal medications that are best for us to store.

 I suspect that bacterial infections caused by food poisoning will be very common following some form of collapse.
-Desperate people will end up eating food that should not eaten and our bodies will not react well to some food items that we are unaccustomed to, like unpasteurized milk.
+Desperate people will end up eating food that should not be eaten and our bodies will not react well to some food items that we are unaccustomed to, like unpasteurized milk.

 Unsanitary food handling can spread bacteria as well.
 In a SHTF environment, you will need to make cleanliness a priority.

 Raw meat, fish, eggs, poultry, and unpasteurized dairy can all hold harmful bacteria that can cause illness.

 Sexually Transmitted Diseases